 The introduction of casino gambling would include both commercial and tribal casinos in the Lone Star State.
 Sports betting would be among the types of gambling allowed.
 The bills also propose allowing additional casino-style gambling in a limited number of horse and greyhound race tracks in the state.

-The bills are expressly backed by lobbyists representing Las Vegas Sands, dozens of whom have been at work in Texas for several months trying to change lawmakers’ minds about expanding gambling in the state.
+The bills are expressly backed by lobbyists representing Las Vegas Sands, dozens of whom have been at work in Texas for several months trying to change lawmakers’ minds about expanding casino gambling in the state.

 Legislation calls for four ‘destination resorts’ in state’s largest cities